jaigab/jaigab/README.md

 I created this set of repositiories to upload personal projects I am completing and record my progress as I argument my python knowledge through online courses.

 All projects I have written in python can be found in the [Python-Projects](https://github.com/jaigab/Python-Projects) repository.
-The README in the repository exactly which skills each project is showcasing.
+The README in the repository states exactly which skills each project is showcasing.

 My solutions for the 2022 Advent of code can be found [here](https://github.com/jaigab/Advent_Of_Code_2022).
 The README in the repository explains the which skills were used to solve specific days.